halide/Halide/README_cmake.md

 There are a few good ways to install a modern CMake on Ubuntu:

-1. If you're on Ubuntu Linux 22.04 (Jammy Jellyfish), then simply running `sudo apt install cmake` will get you CMake 3.22.
+1. If you're on Ubuntu Linux 24.04 (Jammy Jellyfish), then simply running `sudo apt install cmake` will get you CMake 3.28.
 2. If you are on an older Ubuntu release or would like to use the newest CMake, try installing via the snap store: `snap install cmake`.
 Be sure you do not already have `cmake` installed via APT.
 The snap package automatically stays up to date.
 3. For older versions of Debian, Ubuntu, Mint, and derivatives, Kitware provides an [APT repository][cmake-apt] with up-to-date releases.
-Note that this is still useful for Ubuntu 20.04 because it will remain up to date.
 4. If all else fails, you might need to build CMake from source (eg. on old Ubuntu versions running on ARM).
 In that case, follow the directions posted on [Kitware's website][cmake-from-source].